 Flatfish eat other animals, not plants.
 Eat or be eaten.
 It’s a tough world down there.
 In terms of lips, there are two basic types of Bering Sea flatfish: boney lips (Pictures 1-3) and fleshy lips (Pictures 4-7).

 How Boney Lipped Fish Feed

-Flatfishes with bonier lips, like the arrowtooth flounder (1), flathead sole (2) and Pacific halibut (3), generally have larger mouths, sharper teeth and tend to feed on animals living on or just above the seafloor.
+Flatfish with bonier lips, like the arrowtooth flounder (1), flathead sole (2) and Pacific halibut (3), generally have larger mouths, sharper teeth and tend to feed on animals living on or just above the seafloor.
 Boney lips are like transformer toys with lots of articulating parts that makes them resemble “The Alien” lunging and gaping as the prey desperately tries to swim away (Picture 8).
 Just like in the movies, the hapless prey is doomed, except maybe if you happen to be the heroine, like Charlie Tuna.
-Boney-lipped flatfishes eat things like fishes, crabs, squids and octopus.
+Boney-lipped flatfish eat things like fish, crabs, squids and octopus.

 How Fleshy Lipped Fish Feed